 In the event this time limit described is exceeded, the committee may disband the trial board and appoint a new trial board to hear the charges.
 The committee may, upon written appeal of either the accused or the Chief Judge, waive this time limitation to accommodate extenuating circumstances.

-E7.01-6 Suspension from membership or of voting rights shall not relieve the suspended member from compliance with the provisions of Statutes 3.18 through 3.20.
+E7.01-6 Suspension or expulsion from membership or suspension of voting rights shall not relieve the person from compliance with the provisions of Statutes 3.18 through 3.20.

-E7.01-7 Consideration of reinstatement of a member suspended or expelled from membership for reasons other than financial delinquency shall be conditioned upon the recommendation of the undergraduate chapter, if any, or alumni which proposed his suspension or expulsion.
-The reinstatement of any member shall be subject to the approval of the Executive Committee.
+E7.01-7 The future reinstatement of a member who was suspended or expelled from membership for reasons other than financial delinquency shall be conditioned upon the recommendation of the undergraduate chapter, if any, or the alumni who requested his suspension or expulsion.
+The reinstatement of any member shall be for good cause, and only upon approval of the Executive Committee.

 S7.02 The Executive Committee shall be empowered to suspend from membership in the Fraternity any member charged with violating Section 3.19.
 In the event a suspended member has not paid or settled his delinquent financial obligation within twelve (12) months from the date of suspension and signed a promise to pay future financial obligations promptly, such suspended member shall be expelled from membership in the Fraternity without further action.